Newt Gingrich: Ethics charges and reprimand

 Eighty-four ethics charges were filed by Democrats against Gingrich during his term as Speaker.
 All were eventually dropped except for one: claiming tax-exempt status for a college course run for political purposes.
 On January 21, 1997, the House officially reprimanded Gingrich (in a vote of 395 in favor, 28 opposed) and "ordered [him] to reimburse the House for some of the costs of the investigation in the amount of $300,000".
 It was the first time a Speaker was disciplined for an ethics violation.

-Additionally, the House Ethics Committee concluded that inaccurate information supplied to investigators represented "intentional or ... reckless" disregard of House rules.
+Additionally, the House Ethics Committee concluded that inaccurate information supplied to investigators on behalf of Gingrich represented "intentional or ... reckless" disregard of House rules.
 The Ethics Committee's Special Counsel James M. Cole concluded that Gingrich had violated federal tax law and had lied to the ethics panel in an effort to force the committee to dismiss the complaint against him.
 The full committee panel did not agree whether tax law had been violated and left that issue up to the IRS.
 In 1999, the IRS cleared the organizations connected with the "Renewing American Civilization" courses under investigation for possible tax violations.

 Regarding the situation, Gingrich said in January 1997, "I did not manage the effort intensely enough to thoroughly direct or review information being submitted to the committee on my behalf.
 In my name and over my signature, inaccurate, incomplete and unreliable statements were given to the committee, but I did not intend to mislead the committee ...
 I brought down on the people's house a controversy which could weaken the faith people have in their government."

 Leadership challenge

-In the summer of 1997, several House Republicans attempted to replace him as Speaker, claiming Gingrich's public image was a liability.
+In the summer of 1997, several House Republicans attempted to replace him as Speaker, arguing Gingrich's public image was a liability.
 The attempted "coup" began July 9 with a meeting of Republican conference chairman John Boehner of Ohio and Republican leadership chairman Bill Paxon of New York.
 According to their plan, House Majority Leader Dick Armey, House Majority Whip Tom DeLay, Boehner and Paxon were to present Gingrich with an ultimatum: resign, or be voted out.

 However, Armey balked at the proposal to make Paxon the new Speaker, and told his chief of staff to warn Gingrich.
 On July 11, Gingrich met with senior Republican leadership to assess the situation.
 He explained that under no circumstance would he step down.
 If he was voted out, there would be a new election for Speaker.
 This would allow for the possibility that Democrats, along with dissenting Republicans, would vote in Democrat Dick Gephardt as Speaker.

 On July 16, Paxon offered to resign his post, feeling that he had not handled the situation correctly, as the only member of the leadership who had been appointed to his position – by Gingrich – instead of elected.
 Gingrich accepted Paxon's resignation and directed Paxon to immediately vacate his leadership office space.